exgphe/ShadowsocksX-NG/README.md

 ## Why a new implementation?

 It's hard to maintain the original implementation as there is too much unused code in it.
-It also embeds the `ss-local` source code.
-It's crazy to maintain dependencies of `ss-local`.
+It also embeds the `sslocal` source code.
+It's crazy to maintain dependencies of `sslocal`.
-So it's hard to update the `ss-local` version.
+So it's hard to update the `sslocal` version.

-Now I just copied the `ss-local` from Homebrew.
-Run `ss-local` executable as a Launch Agent in the background.
+Now I just copied the `sslocal` from Homebrew.
+Run `sslocal` executable as a Launch Agent in the background.
 So there is only some source code related to GUI left.
 Then I have rewrited the GUI code in Swift.